yui/yeti/README.md

 ## Error handling

-Note: Yeti Next will fail when given test files that do not exist.
-This will be fixed in a future release.

 Yeti will report an uncaught exceptions as Script Errors.

 Yeti enforces [No-Quirks Mode][] in your tests because it may impact DOM-related APIs.
 [Add a DOCTYPE][doctype] to your test document to fix this.